Overview

 - An increase in service coverage across regional, rural, and remote areas.

-A major element of The Centre’s implementation of the Volunteer Management Activity is creating partnerships with community experts through the Project Partnerships Program.
+A major element of The Centre’s implementation of the VMA in NSW is commissioning community experts to deliver projects through the Project Partnerships Program annually.

 - First Nations Peoples